 A normal result means:

-Note: Even with normal results after an amniocentesis, your baby may still have other types of birth defects.
+Note: Even with normal amniocentesis results, a baby may still have genetic or other types of birth defects.

 An abnormal result may mean your baby has:

 Talk to your doctor about the meaning of your specific test results.
+Ask your provider: